ZenithClown/cinnamon-desklet-template/README.md

 1 directory, 5 files
 ```

 An example of *"hello world"* desklet application is available at [this link](https://github.com/ZenithClown/hello-cinnamon-desklet).
+Note, if creating for local then `desklet.js` and `metadata.json` has to be present in root directory (i.e. unless published).